nikkolasg/playsnark/README.md

 * `pinocchio.go`: what is the trusted setup in Pinocchio, what the prover is doing and what the verifier must compute in order to make sure the prover didn't cheat.

+There are two additional files as well:
+* `curve.go` contains the code defining the curve we use, the points and the generators
+* `algebra.go` contains some logic related to matrices, vectors, polynomials needed in the r1cs and QAP modules.

 ## Future